cdrummey216/whoami/whoami.md

 * Sincerity without design
 * Simplicity without distortion
 * Fluidity without yeilding

+### outline
+* Health (post-alcohol/respect for body, future)
+* Family (Support, care)
+* Love (audrey,grant,ronan, simple joy of life)
+* Methods of Expression ('making', computers, tools, art)
+* Inequality is the source of imbalance.
+How do I neutralize extremes, find balance in life and improve my position?
+Seek 1.618.... (life is so rich and joy is bountiful.
+Consider two courses of action that are achieveable, definable, and respectful.
+Using the properties of the golden ratio, assign the larger/greater/self-interested/positive option as _a_ and the other option as _b_.
+Choose _a_ and orient yourself towards 1.618...)

 # Part 4: How to be present and to act? (a: Self-expression.
 Living as art.
 Here is my self.)